Sea Turtle

 A deeper way to connect...

 We’re offering our training as an online and in-person hybrid, facilitating a deeper immersion into the practical application of Nature and Forest Therapy.
-With Nature immersions in Aspen, CO, and Gainesville, FL, this training will introduce emerging Deaf, DeafBlind, DeafDisabled, Hard of Hearing, and signing nature enthusiasts to the values of accessibility, deep listening, reciprocity, and eco-cultural awareness in building relationships with human and more-than-human communities.
+With Nature immersions happening near Gainesville, FL, this training will introduce emerging Deaf, DeafBlind, DeafDisabled, Hard of Hearing, and signing nature enthusiasts to the values of accessibility, deep listening, reciprocity, and eco-cultural awareness in building relationships with human and more-than-human communities.
 It will also offer mentoring on applying those values to real-world projects.

 Both ANFT and Wild Cypress believe that Nature is for everyone—and that reclaiming our connection to the natural world begins with removing barriers to access and fostering belonging.